 Post Pediatric Portal Program

-Graduates of Post Pediatric Portal Program have chosen to work in outpatient general psychiatry, outpatient child and adolescent psychiatry, consultation-liaison psychiatry, emergency psychiatry, and integrated mental healthcare within primary care settings.
+Graduates of the Post Pediatric Portal Program work in a variety of settings, including outpatient psychiatry, inpatient psychiatry, consultation-liaison psychiatry, emergency psychiatry, telephonic consultation programs, integrated mental healthcare within primary care settings, research, and some also continue to practice pediatrics.

-For information on how to apply, see the "How to apply" section.
+For information on how to apply, see the "How to apply" section below.

 Sample rotation schedule